languageinstinct/website/README.md

 FastAPI backend (Hugging Face Space)

-TF-IDF + cosine similarity (manual RAG-style retrieval)
+TF-IDF + cosine similarity (RAG)

 JSON files acting as the document bank

-Weather API using Open-Meteo (geocoding + forecast)
+Weather API using Open-Meteo (geocoding + current weather)

-The frontend and backend communicate using a simple POST API.
+The frontend and backend communicate using simple POST API calls.

 Architecture
 Frontend

-Shows the search bar
+Renders the search bar

-Sends the query to the backend’s /query endpoint
+Sends the query to /query

-Displays the matched document
+Displays the returned record

-Automatically calls /weather using the returned location
+Automatically calls /weather using the record’s location

 Backend

 Loads all JSON documents on startup

-Creates a TF-IDF matrix once
+Builds a TF-IDF matrix

-Uses cosine similarity for search
+Uses cosine similarity to rank results

-Light keyword-boosting rules for better accuracy
+Uses small keyword boosts for more natural results

-Weather endpoint uses geocoding + live forecast
+Calls geocoding + weather APIs for live weather

 API Endpoints
 POST /query     → returns matched internal record
 POST /weather   → returns live weather for that record’s location